Other Recurrences ![]()

 |

-In his special interview in Castlevania Chronicles, one of the game's creators, who was also one of the staffers that produced Symphony of the Night, noted his love for Castlevania 3: Dracula's Curse.
+In his special interview in Castlevania Chronicles, one of the game's creators, who was also one of the staffers that produced Symphony of the Night, noted his love for Castlevania III: Dracula's Curse.
 In tribute to that, he brought back a couple of its boss creatures.
 Back then, the Skull Knight, a lesser version of the Skull Knight King, could only patrol back and forth and throw a short-ranged sword slash.
 Hundreds of years later, the Skull Knight has learned some new tricks.

-Castlevania 3: Dracula's
+Castlevania III: Dracula's

 Curse